Last updated on November 21st, 2020 at 03:45 pm

 What’s the catch?
 There is no road from Fira port to any of the towns in Santorini, and there are only three ways to go up to Fira town.
 You can take the cable car, walk up the stairs, or ride one of the donkeys on offer.

-We trust that you were not considering to ride the donkeys, but if you were, please change your mind.
+I trust that you were not considering to ride the donkeys, but if you were, please change your mind.
 Yes, it might have been the only means of transportation 60 years ago, but it was out of necessity and things have changed a lot since then.
 Some of these animals are seriously overworked, and there is no reason to ride them when there are alternatives.

 If walking up the stairs is too strenuous for you, which is absolutely understandable, the best way to get to Fira is the cable car.
 Expect some queues, especially if it’s summer and there are more cruise boats arriving around the same time.
+Alternatively, consider taking a tour that starts at another area of the island.

 Santorini is really, really picturesque.
 The blue-and-white houses are famous all over the world.
 The iconic blue-domed church overlooking the sea immediately brings up images of Greece.

 It is very easy to forget where you are, and keep taking photos.
 You might realize, all of a sudden, that you are standing in a private balcony, or on the roof of a church.
+In fact, you will probably see a sign or two that will remind you to watch your step, and to avoid flying a drone.

 Don’t leave rubbish behind